Tularemia found in cat in Urbana

-URBANA — A cat in Urbana was recently diagnosed with tularemia, a disease caused by bacteria that can potentially spread from animals or ticks to people, according to the Champaign-Urbana Public Health District Friday.
+URBANA — A cat in Urbana was recently diagnosed with tularemia, a disease caused by bacteria that can potentially spread from animals or ticks to people, the Champaign-Urbana Public Health District said Friday.

 The bacteria, francisella tularensis, can be passed to people through the skin if they handle infected animals or if they inhale contaminated dust or aerosols, especially during outdoor activities such as farming or lawn mowing.